conversa-ai/.github/profile/README.md

 ## Dialogue systems

-We created a conversational question answering system based on Clinical Practice Guidelines (CPGs) created by the Aragonese Institute of Health Sciences (IACS) for the benefit of the Spanish National Health System.
-These guidelines are developed by a team of healthcare experts, and their purpose is to provide medical professionals with recommendations for patient care that are founded on solid scientific research.
+We are also actively working on finalizing the development of a robust framework to fine-tune the models to the conversational corpus, optimizing them for various applications that demonstrate their potential.
+As a key demonstrator of our project, we have developed a question-and-answer system to provide accurate and contextually relevant responses related to clinical guidelines provided by the Aragonese Institute of Health Sciences.

 We created a system based on Retrieval-Augmented Generation (RAG) with a Large Language Model (LLM) as a reasoning engine.
 Our approach serves as a step towards addressing the issues of hallucinated and false responses, as it allows developing explainable question answering systems based on trusted content. ([code]())